wp-plugins/events-made-easy/readme.txt

 = 1.0.6 =
 * Feature: extra registration field info can now also be mailed, using #_FIELDS as a placeholder in mail formats
 * Feature: event SEO links now also take into account the qtranslate language if present
+* Feature: added extra capability to just list events, so people with no edit cap can still do e.g. CSV exports.
+All your event admins would need this cap as well, otherwise the menu will not show.
 * Bugfix: the results for custom fields were not shown in the printable overview or the CSV export
+* Extra: added Danish translation, thanks to Torben Bendixen
+* Extra: updated Dutch translation, thanks to Peter Goldstein